tarantool/doc/doc/1.7/reference/reference_lua/fio.rst

     .. _file_handle-pread:

     .. method:: pread(count, offset)
-                pwrite(new-string, offset)
+                pread(buffer, count, offset)

-        Perform read/write random-access operation on a file, without affecting the current seek position of the file.
+        Perform random-access read operation on a file, without affecting the current seek position of the file.
-        For details type ``man 2 pread`` or ``man 2 pwrite``.
+        For details type ``man 2 pread``.

         :param userdata fh: file-handle as returned by ``fio.open()``.
+        :param buffer: where to read into (if format = "pread(bufffer, count, offset)"
         :param number count: number of bytes to read
-        :param string new-string: value to write
-        :param number offset: offset within file where reading or writing begins
+        :param number offset: offset within file where reading begins

-        :return: ``fh:pwrite`` returns true if success, false if failure.
-                 ``fh:pread`` returns the data that was read, or nil if failure.
+        If format = "pread(count, offset)" then the return is a string containing the data that was read from the file, or nil if failure.
+        If format = "pread(buffer, count, offset)" then the data is returned to the buffer.
+        (Buffers can be acquired with :ref:`buffer.ibuf <buffer-module>`.)

         **Example:**